JGarnica22/PSlab/Single_cell_RNAseq_SMARTseq2/README.md

 #### Add metadata
-Once you have created you Seurat object you can add as many informationa as you want using the function `AddMetaData(object, metadata, col.name = NULL)` or more easily adding columns to your seurat object metada: `seuratobject@metadata$newcol`.
+Once you have created you Seurat object you can add as much information as you want using the function `AddMetaData(object, metadata, col.name = NULL)` or more easily adding columns to your seurat object metada: `seuratobject@metadata$newcol`.

-At this point is essential to indicate to which group, condition, sampletype, etc. corresponds each of the cells.
+At this point it is essential to which group, condition, sample type, etc. each of the cells corresponds to.
 There are many ways to do that, using a loop, with a dataframe containing the information...
-This will allow us to analyze the data based on this parameters.
+This will allow us to analyze the data based on these parameters.
 For instance:
 ````
 scdata$sampletype <- colnames(scdata)
 for (i in 1:length(sampletype)){